 Wall Plate Sizes

-Plate sizing is an important consideration not just for function but for aesthetics as well.
-Single-gang plates come in three basic sizes:
+Wall plate dimensions are also an important consideration, not just for function but for aesthetics as well.
+Single gang plates come in three basic sizes:

 Plates should completely cover the electrical box to hide all wires and connectors.
-Using a larger-sized plate can help hide drywall cuts, painting errors and oversized openings often found in tile and backsplashes in kitchens.
+Using an oversized wall plate for a light switch or an outlet can help hide drywall cuts and painting errors.
+They also help to cover larger openings often found in tile and backsplashes in kitchens.
 For an added feature to keep little fingers safe, consider screwless wall plates.
-This style has an inner plate that attaches to the electrical box then a smooth outer plate that snaps into place, hiding the screws.
+This style has an inner plate that attaches to the electrical box, then a smooth outer plate that snaps into place, hiding the screws.

 Tip